maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 **Svelte**.
 A lot of Svelte.

 I will be mostly skimming over stuff from a developer's perspective, do not expect much explanation here, but I'll highlight some hopefully interesting bits.
+If you're trying to make something like this yourself, sit down and listen.
+Or read.
+Probably better off reading.

+### The insides

+Picking a UI framework was easy.
+That is to say, I'm obsessed with Svelte.

+Then for the database it's Supabase because I'm not making all that myself.

+Also, I've stopped using SASS lately in favor of vanilla CSS, modern CSS is more than enough for almost any app.
+My CSS cursed tho, it's all & nested selector { & nested selector }.

 ### Markdown

-Picking a UI framework was easy.
-That is to say I'm obsessed with Svelte since lately.

 Before anything, I implemented the styles and the generated page for the articles themselves.
 My initial call was to make each thing manually and then make a custom syntax for it, but then I quickly remembered **Markdown** *exists*, I don't need to reinvent markdown with my custom article parser so it's library choosing time.